-- 1. License Vendors
+- 1. Online: fishhunt.dfw.wa.gov

-- 2. Telephone: (866) 246-9453
+- 2. License Vendors

-- 3. Online: fishhunt.dfw.wa.gov
+- 3. Telephone: (866) 246-9453

 5. Decide if Applying as an Individual or Group...

 Decide if you want to apply as an individual, as the leader of a group, or as a member of a group.
 If you want to apply as a member of a group, you must choose a group leader.
 The group leader must submit as the group leader for the category first.
 Each group member must submit their application as a group member and must know the group leaders WILD ID to join as a group member.